morefigs/pymba/README.md

 The following code gives a good example of basic pymba usage.
 For clarity exceptions are not dealt with.

-	from pymba.Vimba import Vimba
+	from Vimba import Vimba
-	from pymba.VimbaFrame import VimbaFrame
+	from Vimba import VimbaCamera
-	from pymba.VimbaCamera import VimbaCamera
+	from Vimba import VimbaFrame

 	# start Vimba
 	vimba = Vimba()